 • To fund publications and multi-media materials relevant to the advancement of women

-Based on these objectives, the Fund will benefit organisations and individuals working towards the advancement of women in general, and needy women in particular.
+These objectives will ensure that the Fund will benefit organisations and individuals working towards the advancement of women in general, and of needy women in particular.

+Singapore Council of Women’s Organisations

-With the formation of the Singapore Council of Women’s Organisations (“scwo”) in 1980, a broad-based umbrella body very much like its predecessor, the Singapore Council of Women, the Bahá’í Women’s Committee (later the Bahá’í Office for the Advancement of Women “boaw”) became one of the first associations to seek affiliation with it.
+With the formation of the Singapore Council of Women’s Organisations (scwo) in 1980, a broad-based umbrella body very much like its predecessor, the Singapore Council of Women, the Bahá’í Women’s Committee (later the Bahá’í Office for the Advancement of Women—boaw) became one of the first associations to seek affiliation with it.

-In their respective stints on the scwo executive board, Baha’i women such as Lena Tan, Christine Lee, Lalitha Nambiar and Anula Samuel served mostly as Hon.
+In their respective stints on the scwo executive board, Bahá’í women such as Lena Tan, Christine Lee, Lalitha Nambiar and Anula Samuel served mostly as Hon.
 Treasurer and/or Hon.
 Secretary and were also active in committees such as publication and research.
-In 1993, the bwc teamed up with the scwo to publish the book Voices and Choices - the Women’s Movement in Singapore, a landmark book which traces the history of the women’s movement in Singapore and which was launched on 25 July 1993 by H.E.
+In 1993, the bwc teamed up with the scwo to publish the book Voices and Choices—the Women’s Movement in Singapore, a landmark book which traces the history of the women’s movement in Singapore and which was launched on 25 July 1993 by H.E.
 President Wee Kim Wee.